matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 }
 ```

-The homeserver will then make a bind request on behalf of the user to the
+The homeserver will then make a bind request to the specified identity server
-specified identity server.
-The homeserver will record if the bind was
+on behalf of the user.
+The homeserver will record if the bind was successful
-successful and notify the user.
+and notify the user.

+The threepid has now been binded on the user's identity server without
+causing that threepid to be used for password resets or any other
+homeserver-related functions.

-And for completeness, here is an example of binding a threepid to the
+For completeness, here is an example of binding a threepid to the
 homeserver only, using the old endpoint:

 The homeserver is validating the threepid in this instance, so the client